 Dissecting the cyber attack

-The MSi team of cybersecurity experts, ethical hackers and control systems veterans compiled the following details of the nuclear power plant cyber attack in India:
+The Mission Secure team of cybersecurity experts, ethical hackers and control systems veterans compiled the following details of the nuclear power plant cyber attack in India:

 The attack likely did not affect reactor controls.
 Research and technical data may have been the target.
 The attack apparently focused on the collection of technical information using a Windows SMB network drive share with credentials hard-coded into the malware to aggregate files to steal.